Resource depletion: Resource scarcity as a moral problem

 Researchers who produced an update of the Club of Rome's Limits to Growth report find that many people deny the existence of the problem of scarcity, including many leading scientists and politicians.
 This may be due, for example, to an unwillingness to change one's own consumption patterns or to share scarce natural resources more equally, or to a psychological defence mechanism.

 The scarcity of resources raises a central moral problem concerning the distribution and allocation of natural resources.
 Competition means that the most advanced get the most resources, which often means the developed West.
-The problem here is that the West has developed partly through colonial slave labour and violence and partly through protectionist policies, which together have left many countries underdeveloped.
-The moral problem is, in the light of such a history, which has made different countries differently developed and competitive, can competition be considered to distribute resources in a fair and equitable way?
+The problem here is that the West has developed partly through colonial slave labour and violence, and partly through protectionist policies, which together have left many other, non-Western countries underdeveloped.

 In the future, international cooperation in sharing scarce resources will become increasingly important.
 Where scarcity is concentrated on the non-renewable resources that play the most important role in meeting needs, the most essential element for the realisation of human rights is an adequate and equitable allocation of scarcity.
 Inequality, taken to its extreme, causes intense discontent, which can lead to social unrest and even armed conflict.
 Many experts believe that ensuring equitable development is the only sure way to a peaceful distribution of scarcity.

-Another approach to resource depletion is a combined process of deresourcification and resourcification where one strives to putting an end to the social processes of turning into resources what is unsustainable, for example, non-renewable natural resources, and develop instead processes of turning sustainable things into resources, for example, renewable human resources.
+Another approach to resource depletion is a combined process of de-resourcification and resourcification.
+Where one strives to put an end to the social processes of turning unsustainable things into resources, for example, non-renewable natural resources, and the other strives to instead develop processes of turning sustainable things into resources, for example, renewable human resources.